felixlu/awesome-stars/topics.md

 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.
 - [mikeckennedy/umami-python](https://github.com/mikeckennedy/umami-python) - Umami Analytics Client for Python
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
-- [explorerhq/django-sql-explorer](https://github.com/explorerhq/django-sql-explorer) - Easily share data across your company via SQL queries.
+- [explorerhq/sql-explorer](https://github.com/explorerhq/sql-explorer) - SQL reporting that Just Works.
+Fast, simple, and confusion-free.
+Write and share queries in a delightful SQL editor, with AI assistance.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [trinodb/trino](https://github.com/trinodb/trino) - Official repository of Trino, the distributed SQL query engine for big data, formerly known as PrestoSQL (https://trino.io)
 - [modin-project/modin](https://github.com/modin-project/modin) - Modin: Scale your Pandas workflows by changing a single line of code